+All licences have an expiry date that reflects the term of the licence and is set out on the cover page of a licence.
+If a licensee intends to continue project activities beyond the expiry date, a renewal application will be required well in advance (see section 6.2); however, a licensee may also apply to cancel a licence prior to the expiry date (see section 6.6) if project activities are or will be complete at an earlier date.
 A licensee cannot continue project activities under an expired or cancelled licence; however, neither expiration nor cancellation of a licence is equivalent to closing a licence.
-At this time, the legislation does not describe a closure process for licences, and the LWBs are continuing to work with other parties to address this gap.
+At this time, the legislation does not describe a process for confirming that there are no outstanding obligations and liabilities and subsequently closing a licence, 49 and the LWBs are continuing to work with other parties to address this gap.
 Further information will be added to this Guide when it becomes available.

-Prior to licence expiry, the licensee should contact the Inspector to discuss final inspections.
+Prior to licence expiry or applying to cancel a licence, the licensee should contact the Inspector to discuss final inspections.
 If the licensee has not applied to renew the licence, and outstanding issues and/or liabilities are identified, the Board may initiate a renewal process in the public interest.
+50 Similarly, where a licensee has applied to cancel a licence, the Board could consider not approving the cancellation if there are outstanding issues and/or liabilities (see section 6.6).